Aminul-97/python-freezegun-example/README.md

 # pytest-verbose-example
-This repo contains the sample code for the article - pytest fixture not found
+This repo contains the sample code for the article - **Professionally Testing Time-Dependent Code with Freezegun**

 # Requirements
 * Python (3.10.6)